 We offer impact windows certified by Florida and Miami-Dade County to give the protection your home needs when a storm strikes, as well as a Manufacturer’s Lifetime Warranty.
 What that means for you and your home is very simple.

 When a hurricane watch is issued, you will not need to run out and buy plywood, or put up the shutters and keep your house in darkness until the storm ends.
 Your windows will be designed to hold up against the wind-blown debris and gusts of wind so that your family home has the best chance possible to withstand the hurricane.

 If a window is damaged during a hurricane, you may be eligible for a full replacement at little to no cost depending on the warranty.
 This can generate significant savings to help you continue protecting your home for years to come.

-Miami-Dade County is currently the gold standard of hurricane window tests.
+Florida currently has the gold standard of hurricane window tests nationwide.
 According to government hurricane data, all of Florida should prepare for wind speeds of over 110mph.
 Windows less than 30 feet from the ground need to be safe from small missiles traveling at 50mph, and windows higher need to be protected against both large and small missiles.
-Hurricane windows with the Miami-Dade seal of approval can pass those tests, and offer continuous protection for your home.
+Hurricane windows with either the Florida State or the Miami-Dade County seal of approval can pass those tests, and offer continuous protection for your home.